Who is your typical client?

 Who would not be a good fit to work together?

 We primarily use technology tools to meet virtually with all of my clients so if that is something you are not comfortable with, we may refer you to another financial planner who you could meet with in person.
 If you are someone who believes they can beat the market, simply wanting the latest hot stock tip or to talk about daily stock returns, then we would not be a good fit.
 Also, if you are not ready to work together in an active partnership towards your financial goals, this will likely not be a good fit for you.
 Still interested or not, sure?
 Just schedule a free, no-obligation consultation today to find out!

-I don’t live near your office in Massachusetts.
+I don’t live near your office in Florida.
 Can I still work with you?

 Of course!
 Wise Stewardship is a location-independent firm, so we can easily work with any US citizen with an internet connection all across the US or on military bases around the world.
 In fact, my clients appreciate having that kind of flexible working relationship with me.
 Wise Stewardship Financial Planning services and systems have been designed so that all of the information you need to understand your finances can be found on your smartphone, tablet, or computer at any time.
 With this accessibility, we can easily have impactful conversations about your finances, by video chat or phone, wherever you are at without disrupting your routine.